aiqc/AIQC/docs/_build/html/_sources/community.rst.txt

   - Inclusion in the license copyright.
   - Design sprints for new members.
   - The Council can vote on proposals submitted to the discussion board regarding the technical direction of the project.
 Decisions will be made by a 2/3 majority, using U.S. Senate as a precedent.
-  - The Grand Warlock has the tie-breaking vote.
-They can veto a majority vote on a given proposal once, and the bill cannot be brought up for another 6 months.
+  - The Grand Warlock [aka Project Creator] reserves the right to a tie-breaking vote.
+They can also veto a majority vote on a given proposal once, and the proposal cannot be brought up again until 6 months have passed.
   - Changes to governance and code of conduct require a proposal.

 ----